Peregrine falcons at church in Antwerp to be livestreamed

 Ardea is funding the project and expects the livestream to go online in the spring, in time for the breeding season.

-"Peregrine falcon enthusiasts describe this nesting site as the most beautiful in the region, not only because of the view of Kiel, but also because you can see not only the nest box but also the entire eaves through the camera," says Ardea.
+"Peregrine falcon enthusiasts describe this nesting site as the most beautiful in the region, not only because of the view of Kiel, but also because you can see the nest box and the entire eaves through the camera," says Ardea.

 #FlandersNewsService | A peregrine falcon © PHOTO YURI CORTEZ / AFP